jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Thirty Years War was extremely brutal.
 One in five Europeans died from its pillaging, battles, and massacres.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off, and their problem was all kings.
 That's why philosophers soon wrote an upgraded philosophy of Democracy.
 It wasn't long until ordinary people adopted it as their new ruling philosophy.
 As player gods, the people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more uprisings afterward.

 The hatred between Catholics and Protestants should sound scarily similar.
-Left and Right hate each other just as much today.
-But today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
-Neither Right or Left can see or admit; they're both behind the times in our modern age.
+Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
+Left and Right hate each other because can see or admit they're both behind the times in our modern age.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>